-But financing for campers is a process that must be approached with a lot of deliberateness as a single misstep can land you in an ugly debt or leave you with a purchase to be regretted for years.
+But financing campers is a process that must be approached with great care, as a single misstep can land you in ugly debt or leave you with a purchase to be regretted for years.

 Here’s a shortlist of the most commonly recurring financing mistakes RVers make, and we hope you do well to avoid them: